TapToRandomize/TapToRandomize/README.md

 TapToRandomize is a simple script to automate randomizer usage on MiSTerFPGA, best utilized alongside TapTo (https://github.com/TapToCommunity/tapto)

-Build instructions are under Build.md, but if you're not a developer, you're better off just downloading the release.
+Build instructions are under Build.md, but if you're not a developer, you're better off just downloading the release, either directly or using update_all

-YOU WILL NEED TO EDIT THE INI FILES FOR ANYTHING TO WORK.

 Installation:

 Unzip the release zip into /media/fat/Scripts Alternately, on your MiSTer, add these lines to your downloader.ini on your SD card:

-[TapToRandomize/TapToRandomizeDist]
+[TapToRandomize/TapToRandomizeDist]<br>
 db_url = https://raw.githubusercontent.com/TapToRandomize/TapToRandomizeDist/db/db.json.zip

-and run update_all
+and run `update_all`

 Once it's there, all you need to do is try to run a randomizer.
 First run will take a LOOONG time, like 20 minutes, finding your ROMs and building your initial .ini files; subsequent runs will be able to skip this step, and run much faster.